-Skip to main content
+Skip to Main Content

 Databases for Finding Journal Articles

 Aquatic Sciences & Fisheries Abstracts (ASFA) This link opens in a new window

 The ASFA database is a premier source for aquatic resources, covering over 7,000 journals, books, reports, & conference proceedings mainly from 1971 - to present, with some coverage back to the 1800s.
 This database is ideal for research in the areas of aquaculture, aquatic organisms, aquatic pollution, conservation, fisheries, marine biotechnology, oceanography, policy & legislation, and wildlife management.

 BIOSIS Citation Index This link opens in a new window

 BIOSIS coverage is from 1926 to present and includes around 6,000 journals, conference proceedings, books, & technical reports in all aspects of biological sciences.
-The BIOSIS Citation Index database is an excellent database for marine biology, biological oceanography, marine ecology, developmental biology, and molecular biology.
-It also covers some psychology topics.
+The BIOSIS Citation Index database is an excellent database for all biological information, including marine biology, biological oceanography, marine ecology, developmental biology, and molecular biology.
 This is the preferred database to use over BIOSIS Previews because you can search for cited references.